hevangel/vscode_mcp_task_extension/replit.md

 ## Data Flow

 1. **Extension Activation**: VSCode loads the extension and optionally auto-starts the MCP server
-2. **Client Connection**: AI agents connect to the MCP server via stdio transport
+2. **Client Connection**: AI agents connect to the MCP server via HTTP on the configured port
 3. **Tool Discovery**: Clients can request available MCP tools from the server
 4. **Task Operations**: Clients invoke tools to list, execute, or monitor VSCode tasks
 5. **Real-time Updates**: The server provides real-time feedback on task execution status